rambasnet/Kattis-Demos-Testing/cold/java/README.md

 # Java Kattis / cold problem

 This is a netbeans / maven project.
-I am not suggesting that all of these tests are the right way to quickly solve a problem in a contest environment.
-But I am suggesting writting this as an example of well tested code using JUnit 4.

-The first tests of main and run are actually counter examples: they are the hardest to write and the least important.
-A properly factored solution should be easier to test and debug.
+The code can be tested in the IDE

+## test all

+mvn test

+## test just testSolveExample1
+mvn -Dtest=AppTest#testSolveExample1 test

+# run (after test)

+java -cp target/classes App